-I’m of the opinion that all student debt should be forgiven.
-I personally have six figures of student debt, so I will be the first to admit I’m biased on the issue.
+I personally think that all student debt should be forgiven.
+I have six figures of student debt, so I will be the first to admit I’m biased on the issue.
 That all being said, higher education finance has been a mess in the United States for a long time.
 Tuition prices have exploded out of control, consumer protections are almost nonexistent, and many borrowers have been duped by predatory colleges, lenders, and “relief” agencies.
 Wiping the slate clean and starting fresh is probably the best answer.

 Return Bankruptcy to Student Loans